 Audrey has also been actively involved in NATSAP (National Association of Therapeutic Schools and Programs), as a board member, serving on committees, chair of the National conference in 2011 and 2012, and has also co-chaired the Northeast Regional NATSAP conference a number of times in recent years.
 She was given a volunteer award in 2006 and 2010 at the National NATSAP conference.
 Audrey lived in Maine until a few years ago when she made the move to Canaan Valley, WV.
 She loves the area and has become very active in the local community through civic organizations and volunteering at community events and festivals.
 Audrey has found a passion for hiking in WV and recently did a hiking tour through Tuscany, Italy.
 Audrey is also the proud mother of two grown daughters, Lauren and Erica.

-Kera Miller, Regional Director of Vive's Colorado market, has a Master of Arts Degree in Counseling Psychology and has been mentoring clients with Vive since 2005.
-She has worked with adolescents and young adults in varied settings and with diverse populations since 1997.
-She has also worked in residential programs, in-patient psychiatric hospitals, day-treatment program and youth emergency shelter.
-She has extensive experience working with various stages of development, substance abuse, family discord, independent living skills, grief and bereavement, crisis and suicide assessments, safety planning, abuse and neglect and have been an advocate in court for adjudicated youth.
-Kera has also provided counseling with individuals, families and in assorted group settings.
-She believes therapeutic mentoring is an active endeavor that takes place out in the world.
-Annually participates in, the WalkMS, MS150 and the MuckRuckus (Mud Run) for the Colorado Chapter of the National MS Society.
-She loves to travel, go hiking, live music, spending time with family and friends, and finding fun eclectic restaurants to try.
+Kera Miller, National Clinical Director, has been with Vive since 2005.
+She has worked as a clinician, and Regional Director prior to taking on the role as National Clinical Director.
+Kera has a Master of Arts Degree in Counseling Psychology, and has worked with adolescents and young adults in varied settings and with diverse populations since 1997.
+She has worked in residential programs, in-patient psychiatric hospitals, day-treatment program and youth emergency shelter.
+Kera has also worked within the nonprofit sector as well as hospice care.
+She has extensive experience working with various stages of development, substance use, family discord, independent living skills, grief and bereavement, depression and anxiety, crisis and suicide assessments, safety planning, abuse and neglect, and has been an advocate in court for adjudicated youth.
+She believes the most effective part of the clinical work of Vive is that it is an active endeavor that takes place in the communities our families live in.
+Kera annually participates and fundraises for the MS150 and the Mud Run for the Colorado Chapter of the National MS Society.
+She loves to partake in all that Denver and the mountains have to offer.
+Kera loves to travel both nationally and internationally, hiking, live music, and spending time with family and friends.

 Amanda has a Master of Science Degree in Mental Health Counseling from Capella University and is a Nationally Certified Counselor.
 Amanda’s work as a psychotherapist has included working within the federal system with federal inmates and outpatient mental health with children, adolescents and adults with substance abuse disorders, mental health disorders, or co-occurring disorders.
 Amanda’s therapeutic style is often client-centered and motivational interviewing while also pulling from other evidenced-treatment modules such as Gestalt, Cognitive Behavioral Therapy, and Dialectical Behavioral Therapy.
 Amanda is passionate about finding the beauty in things and can often be found outdoors.
 She enjoys spending time swimming in the ocean, doing yoga on the beach, and running.